sveronneau/scc-findings-notifications/g-chat/README.md

 1. Tested on Terraform v1.4.6 with Google Cloud Provider v4.64.0
 2. Google Cloud SDK
-3. Enable Cloud Functions API, Cloud Build API and Secrets Manager API
+3. Enable Cloud Functions, Cloud Build, Pub/Sub and Secrets Manager APIs.
+   - gcloud services enable cloudfunctions.googleapis.com
+   - gcloud services enable cloudbuild.googleapis.com
+   - gcloud services enable pubsub.googleapis.com
+   - gcloud services enable secretmanager.googleapis.com
-4. Enable Security Command Center
+4. Enable Security Command Center (UI)
 5. Node.js runtime >= 1.6
 6. Create a Google Chat Webhook - info can be found [here](https://developers.google.com/chat/how-tos/webhooks#create_a_webhook)

 ## Usage
 - Update the terraform.tfvars file with your ORG and PROJECT IDs then deploy using terraform.
 - You will be prompted to enter the Incoming webhook G-Chat URL from step #6 during TF Apply and Deploy.
 - This value will be stored in Secrets Manager.